gjbex/training-material/Python/Biopython/Info/lexicon.md

     constructing genetic and physical maps from sequence data reported from many different laboratories.
 They serve as landmarks on the developing physical map of a genome.
+* HSP: High-scoring Sequence Pairs as a result of a BLAST search.